 Like your profile picture, your headline will be seen by everyone who sees your content on LinkedIn.
 Many people just go with the LinkedIn default headline (position and company), which can be watered down and cause you to blend in.
 Your headline should be bold and make people want to learn more about you.
 Whether you go with a witty/clever statement, a self-proclamation, or an explainer headline, you want to catch your audience's eye.
 Additionally, it would help if you tried to incorporate keywords into your headline.
 Keywords help improve your LinkedIn SEO and can help you appear in more search results.

 3. Don’t slack on the summary.

 Like your headline, you want your summary to catch the audience's eye and make them want to read more.
 Think of this as your condensed cover letter that excites people to learn more about you.

 There are many aspects to your profile that you should pay attention to.
 Of course, you want to make sure your work experience is kept up to date.
 This section is where you should embellish some of the accomplishments you have had in the workplace throughout your career.
 Your profile is a never-ending process.
 You should constantly be updating it, adding new content to your activity and features section, and (hopefully) getting more endorsements that add to the credibility of the statements you have made on your site.

-If you’re interested in learning more about building your personal brand, consider earning a degree in Digital Marketing and Social Media through Johnson and Wales University’s College of Online Education!
+If you’re interested in learning more about building your personal brand, consider earning a degree in Digital Marketing and Social Media through Johnson and Wales University!
 For more information, complete the Request Info form, or call 855-JWU-1881.